ChristopherA/self/README.md

 My full bio is on [LinkedIn](https://www.linkedin.com/in/christophera).

+## Social Media

+I have been on Twitter as [@ChristopherA](https://twitter.com/ChristopherA) since 2007, and my [Facebook](https://facebook.com/ChristopherRayAllen) profile is public and you don't need to be my friend to view it.

+I do accept direct messages from people I follow, but it email is better.

 ## Contacting Me

 I am active & proficient on a variety of professional and creative topics.
 One thing that helps me remain productive is to compartmentalize the various aspects of the in ways so that I can concentrate on one topic at a time.
 Thus I request that you use the appropriate email